Visual formatting model

 However, the inner display type might be something like

-flex, in which case the direct children will display as grid, or flex items.
+flex, in which case the direct children will display as a grid, or flex items.
 In such a case the element is described as creating a grid or flex formatting context.
-In many ways this is similar to a block formatting context, however the children behave as flex or grid items rather than items in normal flow.
+In many ways this is similar to a block formatting context, however, the children behave as flex or grid items rather than items in normal flow.